Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation.md

 ### Testing the setup for the AWS Discovery Agent

-* Make a change to an existing REST API/Stage OR create a new REST API/Stage
+* Make a change to an existing REST API/Stage OR create a REST API/Stage
 * Validate that the `<DiscoveryQueueName>` has messages waiting

 ### Testing the setup for the AWS Traceability Agent